 Fogel then helps Rodchenkov provide testimony to help expose the scandal to the world, giving an interview with the New York Times before Rodchenkov is forced to go into hiding due to threats against his life

-The film has garnered widespread critical acclaim, described by critic Roger Ebert as “remarkable, as we watch a man’s life and safety circle the drain” and “a cracking documentary”, which has now been rewarded with the Academy Award nomination.
+The film has garnered widespread critical acclaim, described by critic Brian Tallerico as "remarkable, as we watch a man’s life and safety circle the drain" and "a cracking documentary", which has now been rewarded with the Academy Award nomination.

 Fogel and Cogan will face tough competition in the Best Documentary Feature category from the likes of Faces Places, a French documentary which follows filmakers Agnès Varda and JR travelling around France creating portraits of the people and communities they meet, and Last Men in Aleppo, which focuses on the White Helmets, a volunteer search and rescue organisation which worked to save lives during the siege of Aleppo in Syria.